-As the daughter of Yugoslav immigrants, I spent much of my childhood traveling back and forth between Chicago and Yugoslavia, wondering where I fit in.
+As the daughter of Yugoslav immigrants, I spent much of my childhood traveling back and forth between Chicago and the former Yugoslavia, wondering where I fit in.
 Books were my salvation.

-I was born in 1970, and like many others from that era, was raised on a diet of traditional Western male authors.
+I was born in 1970, and like many others from that era, was raised on a diet of Western male authors.
 It took me years to see my experience mirrored in any of the books I was reading.
 I was in college by the time I discovered writers like Zora Neale Hurston, Louise Erdrich and Amy Tan, and their books changed my life.
-A first-generation Serbian-American woman (and a first-generation college student), I fell in love with feminist and multicultural literature.
 Finally, I felt as if I belonged.

 I believe in kindness and compassion, as well as good music, laughter and dance.
 I’m happiest outside on a sunny day, and believe that a heartfelt hug can cure most anything.
 A good dance class and a strong cup of coffee are also essential.
-When I’m not writing, teaching or dancing, you’ll probably find me shuttling my kids around town, refereeing a Nerf gun war or snowboarding, trying to keep up with my kids.
+When I’m not writing, teaching or dancing, you’ll probably find me refereeing a Nerf gun war or snowboarding, trying to keep up with my kids.
 I live in Boulder, CO, with my husband Ken, our boys Nico and Gabriel, and Ash, a sweet pup with a fierce bark.